abelhoula/QoStrouble/README.md

 ## how the QoStrouble tool works:

  * The QoStrouble tool can be used through a virtual machine or a physical machine or or a an advanced virtualization clould plateform soon (**docker swarm cluster** , **kubernetes cluster**) .
-For more details on the installation steps, please sent a request through maill to `ahmd.belhoula@gmail.com` to consult the file Spec.
+For more

 ### the utility of each directory: